 – Paul Gravett, author of Comics Art and the editor of 1001 Comics You Must Read Before You Die

 Graphic Medicine is the use of comics in medical education and patient care.
 Graphic novels related to illness, aging, and other difficult topics are emerging as a robust and widely varied sub-genre of adult graphic novels.
-The open format and ability to incorporate both words and pictures allows authors to tell deeply personal stories in powerful yet relatable ways.
+The open format and ability to incorporate both words and pictures allow authors to tell deeply personal stories in powerful yet relatable ways.

 Comics and graphic novels are being used as resources for health professionals, playing a valuable role in: